-Extensive benchmark comparisons were made between autoprune, lprune, and static backpropagation with early stopping.
-14 different problems were used, all from the PROBEN1 benchmark set [7], a collection of diagnosis problems1.
+Extensive benchmark comparisons were made between autoprune, lprune, and static back-propagation with early stopping.
+14 different problems were used, all from the PROBEN1 benchmark set [10], a collection of diagnosis problems.
+Most of these problems stem from the UCI machine learning databases archive.
 The problems have between 8 and 120 inputs, between 1 and 19 outputs, and between 214 and 7200 examples.
-9 of the problems are classification tasks (cancer, card, diabetes, gene, glass, heart, heartc, horse, soybean, and thyroid), 4 are approximation tasks (building, flare, hearta, and heartac); all problems are real datasets from realistic application domains.
+9 of the problems are classification tasks using 1-of-n output encoding (cancer, card, diabetes, gene, glass, heart, heartc, horse, soybean, and thyroid), 4 are approximation tasks (building, flare, hearta, and heartac); all problems are real datasets from realistic application domains.

-All runs were done using the RPROP weight update rule [9], squared error function, and the RPROP parameters $\eta^+ = 1.2$, $\eta^- = 0.5$, $\Delta_0 \in [0.05...0.2]$ randomly per weight, $\Delta{max} = 50$, $\Delta{min} = 0$, initial weights from [-0.1...0.1] randomly.
-RPROP is a fast backpropagation variant that is about as fast as quickprop [2] but more robust in the choice of parameters.
-Note that RPROP requires a modification in the way the $T(w_i)$ are computed, because the weight change is not proportional to $\partial E/\partial w_i$.
+All runs were done using the RPROP weight update rule [12], squared error function, and the RPROP parameters $\eta^+ = 1.2$, $\eta^- = 0.5$, $\Delta_0 \in [0.05...0.2]$ randomly per weight, $\Delta{max} = 50$, $\Delta{min} = 0$, initial weights from [-0.1...0.1] randomly.
+RPROP is a fast backpropagation variant that is about as fast as quickprop but more robust in the choice of parameters.
+RPROP requires epoch learning, i.e., the weights are updated only once per epoch.

-In three different random ways, the examples of each problem were partitioned into training set (50%), validation set (25%), and test set (25% of examples), resulting in 42 datasets (cancer1, cancer2, cancer3, card1, card2, card3 etc.).
-Each of these datasets was trained with two different initial topologies.
-The first is the dataset's standard architecture network topology (see [7]; in that reference, the standard architectures are called pivot architectures.), which can be considered a "reasonable" topology for the dataset.
-These topologies have between 2 and 32 hidden nodes, either one or two hidden layers, and contain all possible feedforward connections, not only those from one layer to the next.
-The second is the noshortcut standard architecture, which is derived from the standard architecture by excluding all connections that do not go from one layer to the immediately following layer.
+In three different random ways, the examples of each problem were partitioned into training set (50%), validation set (25%), and test set (25%) of examples), resulting in 42 datasets (cancer1, cancer2, cancer3, card1, card2, card3 etc.).
+Each of these datasets was trained with its pivot architecture network topology [10], as well as with the noshortcut pivot architecture network topology, which is derived from the former by excluding all connections (except bias connections) that do not go from one layer to the immediately following layer.
 For each of the 42 datasets and each of the two network topologies for each dataset, 30 runs were made with autoprune, 30 with lprune, and 30 with backpropagation with early stopping using the GL_5 stopping criterion; more than 7500 runs overall.

-After each of these runs, the error E{te} of the resulting network was measured.2 For each dataset, the autoprune sample of 30 such test set errors was compared to the corresponding lprune sample and the backprop sample using the t-test (with removing 2 percent outlier datapoints, using a log-normal distribution and applying the Cochran/Cox correction for the unequal variances case).
-The results of the tests are shown in Tables 1 to 4.
+After each of these runs, the error E{te} of the resulting network was measured.2 For each dataset, the autoprune sample of 30 such test set errors was compared to the corresponding lprune sample and the backprop sample using the t-test.
+For correct application of the t-test, it was necessary to use the logarithm of the test error (since only this has normal distribution), to remove a few outliers above and below (1.1% of all runs for autoprune and 2.0% for lprune), and to apply the Cochran/Cox correction for the unequal variances case.
+The results of the tests are shown in tables 1 to 4.